-According to the hierarchical control structure design proposed by2, based on the time scale separation of the system, the variables to be controlled and their respective manipulations are given in Table 7.
+According to the hierarchical control structure design proposed in,2 based on the time scale separation of the system, the variables to be controlled, and their respective manipulations are given in Table 7.

-In our prior work2, economics were not a consideration.
-Moreover, in the above configuration the reactor pressure is employed to control the purity of the product and is evidently required and allowed to vary, which could lead, in some cases, to the violation of the operating constraints included in the present problem formulation.
-A simple modification that allows the pressure constraint in the reactor to be satisfied, entails controlling x_B using the separator pressure, while maintaining the reactor pressure at its setpoint.
-This will be discussed later in the paper.
+In the prior work,2 economics were not a consideration.
+Moreover, in the aforementioned configuration the reactor pressure is employed to control the purity of the product, and is evidently required and allowed to vary, which could lead, in some cases, to the violation of the operating constraints included in the present problem formulation.
+A simple modification that allows the pressure constraint in the reactor to be satisfied entails controlling x_B using the separator pressure, while maintaining the reactor pressure at its setpoint.
+This will be discussed later in this article.